akea-tolentino/VacantBar/README.md

 - PostgreSQL
 - Google Maps API

 VacantBar is built using Ruby on Rails for the backend with PostgreSQL as the database.
-The frontend is comprised of React.js and Redux to create a dynamic single page web application that does not require refreshing the page to see changes to the database.
+The frontend is comprised of React.js and Redux to create a dynamic single page web application that does not require refreshing the page to render changes made to the database.

 ## Future Bonus Features
-- Tags to assign bars, allowing them to be filtered by categories
+- Tags to assign to bars, allowing them to be filtered by categories
 - Directions provided by Google Maps